robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

 Documentation can be created for:

-- libraries implemented with Python__ or Java__ using the normal static library API,
+- libraries implemented using the normal static library API__,
 - libraries using the `dynamic API`__, including remote libraries, and
 - `resource files`_.